 Does your workspace need a revamp?
 An organized desk along with a great office chair and office stool can be a great companion when you’re trying to get things done.
 When then “tools of your trade” are neatly placed in easily accessible spots, then you’re likely to be more productive and less frustrated that things aren’t where you need them to be.

 In this article, we’ll help you with your “desk-scaping” and provide you with 5 of the best desk organization techniques.

 1. It Starts with Your Layout

 The first step towards an organized desk is to create a layout that’s going to work for you.
 If you use a computer, center the monitor on your desk and raise it to your eye-level and at about 17-inches from your body.
 Then, place the items that you use most frequently on your dominant side so that you don’t have to reach across for them (and potentially knock other items over).

 2. Mind Your Office Supplies

-Stationery and supplies that you use daily should be placed on top of your desk while the items that you use less frequently can be placed in drawers.
+Stationery and supplies that you use daily should be placed on top of your desk with your desk fan while the items that you use less frequently can be placed in drawers.
 A good idea is to group similar items together so that you always know where they will be.
 For example, writing utensils can be kept in one holder while your stapler and paper-punch can be kept together in a separate tray (or drawer).

 3. Keep Knick-Knacks Minimal

-Personalising your desk is a good thing and pictures and mementos are often what helps us to keep our sanity in check, some even have their own electric kettle.
+Personalising your clean desk is a good thing and pictures and mementos are often what helps us to keep our sanity in check, some even have their own electric kettle.
 A desk full of unnecessary clutter can be distracting, however, and knick-knacks should be kept minimal.
 We suggest that you keep no more than three personal items on your desk.